robdy/robdy.io/src/pages/blog/2021-04-02-roles-in-teams-live-events.md

 > **TIP**: If we have someone from external organization in the meeting, they can invite others from their organization using *People* tab.

 In some cases, newly added producers might not be able to join the meeting crew, but instead they'll be added as attendees.
-You can enforce joining the meeting crew by using 'Ask to join':
+You can enforce joining the meeting crew by using *Ask to join*:

 ![Using Ask to join to add someone to meeting crew](../../img/20210402-135258-rwrgxt8nql.png "Using Ask to join to add someone to meeting crew")